TeamSHIRO/specifications/MEX/md/mex-format-specs-v1-rev-a.md

 ---

+### File Class
+File class determines the size of certain fields in the **MEX** file structures.
+Most header have a 32-bit and 64-bit version and the file class determines which version is used respectively.

+---

 ## 3. MEX Segment Header Table
 Segment header table is an array of segment header table entry.
 Each segment header describes a segment in the file.
 The segment header table is located **immediately** after the **MEX** header.